ADv0rnik/2_Algorithmization/README.md

 Exercise06.
 Calculate the sum of numbers whose ordinal numbers are prime numbers.

 Exercise07.
 Define max(a1 + a_2n, a2 + a_2n-1, ..., a_n + a_n+1) for an array of real numbers

+Exercise08.
+Given a sequence of integers a1,a2,...,a_n.
+Create a new sequence by removing from the original those elements that are correspond to min(a1,a2, ,an).